yadymartinez/ML-FizzBuzz-Project/README.md

 ```
 ### Preprocessing data

 StandardScaler() method calculates the mean and the standard deviation to use later for scaling the data.
 This method fits the parameters of the data and then transforms it.
-Standardize             features by removing the mean and scaling to unit variance.
+Standardizefeatures by removing the
+mean and scaling to unit variance.

 ``` python:
 # Preprocessing the data